Updated January 2, 2026

 Ensure Legal and Ethical Compliance: Adhering to legal standards and ethical guidelines is fundamental.
 Regular audits, compliance checks, and ethical training for staff and board members help prevent misconduct and promote a culture of integrity.

-Engage Donors in Decision-Making: Inviting donors to participate in surveys, focus groups, or advisory committees can provide valuable feedback and make them feel integral to the organization’s mission.
+Engage Donors in Decision-Making: Inviting donors to participate in surveys, focus groups, or advisory committees can provide valuable feedback and make them feel integral to the mission.
 This participatory approach enhances transparency and strengthens relationships.

 The Consequences of Opaque Practices